twysockey/reflection/README.md

+# Reflection 5
+## 2/23/2018
+For homework this week it has been difficult.
+I have felt that with my grades declining in this class I would've been working harder on trying to achieve my goal of raising grades to only have the opposit to occur.
+With the stress of grades in this class and the stress of my G.P.A declining my brain feels over whelmed.
+I set out my google friday to be where I make a program where you can have the terminal diagnose you based on asking a few queastions, but with wanting to do so I didn't know where to start and felt ultimately useless.
+My code didn't work and it made me just restart the night prior to having the class turn in there projects.
+Ultimately, me coming to tutorial isn't helping enough.
+I believe the case to be made is that I dont ask enough queastions, yet when trying to I feel more obligated to try coding myself without any help or assistents.

 # Reflection 4
 ## 2/16/2018
 This week was a great week for coding.
 I made a madlib that was based off the russian findings of Hitlers bunker and made it really silly.
 What I also did this week was finish the first and parts of the second homework.
 I found that the code used for the second homework though will ultimately fail because of the lack of therfore code and also the I keep facing the problem of the program working and not working.
 So I keep trying to add on to the original code that works but only parts of it work.